abitofhelp/servicelib/logging/README.md

-# Logging Package
+# Logging Module

-The `logging` package provides structured logging with Zap for high-performance logging in Go applications.
+The Logging Module provides structured logging with Zap for high-performance logging in Go applications.
 It wraps the zap logging library and adds features like trace ID extraction from context and context-aware logging methods.

 ## Features